griestopf/ComputergrafikMIB/Tut08_FirstSteps/README.md

       // Render the scene on the current render context _sceneRenderer.Render(RC);

-      // Swap buffers: Show the contents of the backbuffer (containing the currently rendered farame) on the front buffer.
+      // Swap buffers: Show the contents of the backbuffer (containing the currently rendered frame) on the front buffer.
       Present();
   }
 ```